stephane-caron/pink/README.md

 ## Global inverse kinematics

-Pink implements **differential** inverse kinematics, a first-order algorithm that converges to the closest (potentially constrained) optimum of its cost function.
-It thus does not solve the more difficult problem of [global inverse kinematics](https://github.com/stephane-caron/pink/discussions/66).
-Differential IK is a greedy algorithm: it always steps in a direction that locally reduces the overall cost, which can take the robot straight into a configuration limit.
+Pink implements differential inverse kinematics, a first-order algorithm that converges to the closest optimum of its cost function.
+It is a **local** method that does not solve the more difficult problem of [global inverse kinematics](https://github.com/stephane-caron/pink/discussions/66).
+That is, it may converge to a global optimum, or to a local one stuck to some configuration limits.
 This behavior is illustrated in the [simple pendulum with configuration limit](https://github.com/stephane-caron/pink/blob/main/examples/simple_pendulum_configuration_limit.py) example.

 ## How can I help?